 On July 27, 2018, the Compensation Committee approved a special retention award for Denise S. Stump, pursuant to which Ms. Stump may receive retention benefits (the "Retention Benefits") in exchange for delaying her planned retirement date until at least December 31, 2020.
 The Compensation Committee believes it is in the best interest of the Company to retain Ms. Stump, who has served as the Company's Executive Vice President, Global Human Resources since 2003, and is a valued and trusted business partner.
-The Company will pay benefits under the Stump Retention Agreement only if either of the following conditions is satisfied: (a) her employment with the Company terminates due to Retirement, as defined in the Stump Retention Agreement.
+The Company will pay benefits under the Stump Retention Agreement only if either of the following conditions is satisfied: (a) her employment with the Company terminates due to Retirement, as defined in the Stump Retention Agreement, or (b) her employment with the Company terminates at any time due to Disability, as defined in the Stump Retention Agreement.
 For purposes of the Stump Retention Agreement only, "Retirement" means that Ms. Stump has (i) voluntarily terminated employment with the Company on or after December 31, 2020, and (ii) provided written notice to the Company of her intent to so terminate her employment at least 12 months before her effective date of termination.
 Also for purposes of the Stump Retention Agreement, "Disability" means a condition for which she qualifies for benefits under The Scotts Miracle-Gro Company's Long-Term Disability Plan or another long-term disability plan sponsored by the Company.